Algebraic Surfaces in Positive Characteristic: Frobenius, curves and group schemes

-Note that it is branched only over $t=\infty$.
-In particular, $\varphi$ yields a non-trivial \'etale cover of $\Aff^1$, which implies that the affine line $\Aff^1$ is {\em not} algebraically simply connected.
-However, it is still true that every \'etale cover of $\PP^1$ is trivial, i.e., $\PP^1$ is algebraically simply connected.
+In particular, $\varphi$ defines a non-trivial \'etale cover of $\Aff^1$, which implies that the affine line $\Aff^1$ is {\em not} algebraically simply connected.
+In fact, by Raynaud's theorem (formerly Abhyankar's conjecture), every finite group that is generated by its $p$-Sylow subgroups occurs as quotient of $\piet(\Aff^1)$.
+We refer to \cite{Bost Raynaud} for an overview and references.
+However, it is still true that every \'etale cover of $\PP^1$ is trivial, i.e., $\PP^1$ is algebraically simply connected \cite[Chapter XI.1]{SGA1}. \end{Example}

-There exists a sort of Riemann--Hurwitz formula in all dimensions in case $\varphi$ is inseparable.
-We refer to \cite{Ekedahl foliations} for more information on $\Omega_{C/D}$ in this case.
-For example, the ramification divisor is defined only up to linear equivalence.
-On the other hand, the structure of purely inseparable morphisms for curves is simple: namely every such morphism is just the composite of $k$-linear Frobenius morphisms.
+If $\varphi$ is purely inseparable, there still exists a sort of Riemann--Hurwitz formula.
+We refer to \cite{Ekedahl foliations} or \cite[Lecture III]{Miyaoka} for more information on $\Omega_{C/D}$ in this case.
+In this case, the ``ramification divisor'' is defined only up to linear equivalence.
+On the other hand, the structure of purely inseparable morphisms between curves is simple: namely, every such morphism is just the composite of $k$-linear Frobenius morphisms (Proposition \ref{prop:frobenius curves}).
 However, from dimension two on, inseparable morphisms become more complicated.
-We will come back to these issues in Section \ref{sec:Foliations}.
+We will come back to this in Section \ref{sec:Foliations}.

-If a curve has genus zero, then $\omega_C^\vee$ is very ample and embeds it as a quadric in $\PP^2_k$.
+Let us now give a rough classification of curves: If a smooth projective curve over a field $k$ has genus zero, then $\omega_C^\vee$ is very ample and embeds $C$ as a quadric in $\PP^2_k$.
 Moreover, a quadric with a $k$-rational point is isomorphic to $\PP_k^1$ over any field.
-Moreover, the Riemann--Hurwitz theorem implies that every curve that is dominated by a curve of genus zero also has genus zero (L\"uroth's theorem).
-Thus,
+Moreover, the Riemann--Hurwitz formula implies that every curve that is dominated by a curve of genus zero also has genus zero (L\"uroth's theorem).
+Thus, since we assumed $k$ to be algebraically closed, we find

 \begin{Theorem} If $g(C)=0$ then $C\iso\PP^1_k$, i.e., $C$ is rational.
-Moreover, every unirational curve, i.e., which is dominated by $\PP^1_k$, is rational. \end{Theorem}
+Moreover, every unirational curve, i.e., a curve that is dominated by $\PP^1_k$, is rational. \end{Theorem}

-Although unirational surfaces are rational in characteristic zero, this turns out to be false in positive characteristic as we shall see in Section \ref{uni and super}.
+Although unirational surfaces are rational in characteristic zero by Castelnuovo's theorem, this is false in positive characteristic, see Theorem \ref{thm:zariski surfaces}.